ParedesGab/PP3-my-community-finances-app/README.md

 This project utilizes the following Python libraries:

 ### Standard Libraries

-These libraries are included with standard Python installations and provide core functionality:

 - `datetime`: For working with dates and times.
 - `re`: For regular expression operations (pattern matching).